-There are 30 States that now allow cannabis for medical use, 16 States allow Cannabidiol (CBD), 9 States and the District of Columbia now allow for recreational cannabis use, and full legalization came to Canada in October 2018.
+As at November 2018, there are 32 States that now allow cannabis for medical use, 16 States allow Cannabidiol (CBD), 10 States and the District of Columbia now allow for recreational cannabis use, and full legalization came to Canada in October 2018.

-Legal cannabis reached almost $10 billion in North America in 2017, according to a new report from cannabis industry analysts Arcview Market Research, in partnership with BDS Analytics.
+Legal cannabis market reached $9.2 billion in North America in 2017, according to a new report from cannabis industry analysts Arcview Market Research, in partnership with BDS Analytics.
 That represents an unprecedented 33% increase over 2016.

 The industry employed 121,000 people in 2017.
 If cannabis continues its growth trajectory, the number of workers in that field could reach 292,000 by 2021, according to BDS Analytics.

 The legal cannabis industry accelerated at a remarkable pace in 2016.
 North American consumers spent $6.7 billion on legal cannabis products, up 34% from 2015.
 The 34% compound annual growth rate was driven primarily by Colorado and Washington initiating adult-use sales.